 Keep in mind that these disc locks will be very unlikely to fit a scooter, which has smaller a brake disc (as does the Honda MSX125, or Grom).
 I’d suggest you’re best off with something from the portable options above.

 A mention must go to the Squire Atilla as the LP version will lock through both brake discs, making it twice as hard for a thief to defeat by cutting the disc.
-It’s expensive though, at £249.99 (£199.99 with the 20% discount), and as you could buy two RoundLocks for almost a third of the price, it misses out on a place in our top five.
+It’s expensive though, at £249.99 (£199.99 with the 20% discount), and as you could buy two RoundLocks for almost a third of the price, it misses out on a place in our top eight.

 These disc locks are featured here based on our destruction testing, street price and convenience.
 Please do check out the dozens of other reviews of portable motorcycle security to be sure you get the security that best suits your needs and budget.